reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 export type RootState = ReturnType<typeof rootReducer>
 ```

-If you pass the reducers directly to `configureStore()`, you can get the `State` type from the store instead.
+If you pass the reducers directly to `configureStore()` and do not define the root reducer explicitly, there is no reference to `rootReducer`.
+Instead, you can refer to `store.getState`, in order to get the `State` type.

 ```typescript
 import { configureStore } from '@reduxjs/toolkit'